Skip to Content Skip to Footer

 Section 5.
 Treasurer.
 The Treasurer is elected for a three-year term beginning on July 1.
 This officer is a financial professional who will oversee the financial operations of the Association, and advise the Board and Executive Committee on financial matters.
 The Treasurer will serve as Chairperson of the Audit & Finance Committee.

 Section 4.
 Chief Executive Officer.
 The Board of Directors shall employ a Chief Executive Officer (CEO) as the chief staff officer of the Association with such powers and authority as may be delegated by the Board.
 The CEO, in collaboration with the Executive Committee, will provide a vision and strategic direction for the Association and effectively manage resources, implementation plans, and financials.
 The CEO may attend Board and Executive Meetings as an ex officio member, but without the right to vote, unless excluded from executive session by a vote of two-thirds of the Directors present.
-The CEO shall be an ex officio member of all Association Committees, Councils and Task Forces, in each case as a non-voting member, with the exception of the AMA Foundation Committee.
+The CEO shall be an ex officio member of all Association Committees, Councils and Task Forces, in each case as a non-voting member, with the exception of the AMAF Board of Advisors.

 Article XI: Committees & Groups